gut-leben-in-deutschland/bericht/content/03/report.en.md

 The **educational mobility between parents and children** indicator compares the **highest** general **school-leaving qualification of the parents with that of their children**.

 In Germany there is a strong **relationship between parental levels of education and those achieved by their children**.
-Seven out of ten children whose parents have a university or university of applied science entrance qualification also gain this qualification.
+More than seven out of ten children whose parents have a university or university of applied science entrance qualification also gain this qualification.
 The proportion of young people who leave the education system with no formal qualification is very low in these families.

 On the other hand, the evidence shows that many children in Germany make an advancement in the educational system.
-In fact, upward educational mobility is currently strongest in educationally disadvantaged families: More than 85 per cent of these children leave school with qualification and almost 23 per cent even gain a university or university of applied science entrance qualification.
+In fact, upward educational mobility is currently strongest in educationally disadvantaged families: More than 80 per cent of these children leave school with qualification and about 24 per cent even gain a university or university of applied science entrance qualification.
 If we look back at the last 20 years, the **trend is clearly positive**.
-In 2015, one in four children with parents who had no school-leaving qualifications gained their university entrance certificate.
-Twentyone years earlier, it was only one in thirteen.
+In 2016, one in four children with parents who had no school-leaving qualifications gained their university entrance certificate.
+Two decades ago, it was only one in thirteen.

-There is still a lot to do, as it is still the case that one in seven children from educationally disadvantaged households leave school without qualifications and hence have fewer opportunities when it comes to finding good jobs, earning a good income – and, in short, having a good life.
+There is still a lot to do, as it is still the case that one in five children from educationally disadvantaged households leave school without qualifications and hence have fewer opportunities when it comes to finding good jobs, earning a good income – and, in short, having a good life.

 <!-- ColumnContainer start -->